 Green Lake County is a rural county with an abundance of natural areas.
-The county recognized in 1969 when it prepared its first outdoor recreation plan, that it need not have the tensions of a big-city life to benefit from planning for public recreation and open space areas.
+The county recognized in 1969 when it prepared its first outdoor recreation plan, that although it didn't have the tensions and stressors of a big-city life, the benefits from planning for public recreation and open space areas were still important.